sumpygump/greengrape/content/index.md

  - `cache` - This folder stores cached versions of the content.
  - `content` - This is where you will edit the actual content files in markdown.
- - `lib` - This is the internal library for Greengrape.
  - `themes` - This is where theme files and assets are located.
- - `vendor` - This is for external libraries used by Greengrape.

 ## 2.0 Content Files